jkilzi/backstage-community-plugins/workspaces/redhat-resource-optimization/README.md

 ### Prerequisite

 The plugin consumes services from [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/cost-management/optimizations), therefore your clusters [must be configured to receive optimization recommendations](https://docs.redhat.com/en/documentation/cost_management_service/1-latest/html-single/getting_started_with_resource_optimization_for_openshift/index).

+#### Service Account Details

-To get started, [create a service account](https://console.redhat.com/application-services/service-accounts) and assign it the `Cost OpenShift Viewer` role from the Red Hat Hybrid Cloud Console.
+You will need to two service accounts from Red Hat Hybrid Cloud Console.

+- [Use this link](https://console.redhat.com/iam/service-accounts/) to create service accounts

+- [please go through this guide](https://docs.redhat.com/en/documentation/cost_management_service/1-latest/html/limiting_access_to_cost_management_resources/assembly-limiting-access-cost-resources-rbac) and assign below roles to your `service accounts`

+1. Service account with `Cloud Administrator` role for configuring `Cost Management Metrics Operator`
+2. Service account with `Cost OpenShift Viewer` role for viewing the optimization data in the RHDH Resource Optimization plugin

-### Setup
+## Setup

-You can follow one of these options depending on your environment and how you choose to deploy Backstage.
+You can follow one of these options for installing `Resource Optimization` depending on your environment.

-#### Option 1: Dynamic plugin
+### Option 1: Dynamic plugin - on a Red Hat Developer Hub(RHDH) instance

 [Follow this link](./docs/dynamic-plugin.md) for installing plugin as Dynamic Plugin

-### Dependency on Orchestrator plugin and Workflow details
+#### Dependency on Orchestrator plugin and Workflow details

 The Resource Optimization plugin is dependent on [Orchestrator plugin](https://www.rhdhorchestrator.io/main/docs/) to run the workflow for applying the recommendation.
 Make sure you have installed the [Orchestrator plugin](https://www.rhdhorchestrator.io/main/docs/) by following one of these options depending on your environment: